ARM-software/acle/main/acle.md

 Starts a new transaction.
 When the transaction starts successfully the return value is 0.
 If the transaction fails, all state modifications are discarded and a cause of the failure is encoded in the return value.
-The macros defined in [ssec-TMEFailures](#failure-definitions) can be used to detect the cause of the failure.
+The macros defined in [Failure definitions](#failure-definitions) can be used to detect the cause of the failure.

 ``` c
   void __tcommit (void);